The risk/reward ratio tells you how much risk you are taking for how much potential reward.

 We’ve already discussed risk management, position sizing, and setting a stop-loss.
 However, if you’re actively trading, there’s something crucially important to understand.
 How much risk are you taking in relation to the potential reward?
 How does your potential upside compare to your potential downside?
 In other words, what is your risk/reward ratio?

 In this article, we’ll discuss how to calculate the risk/reward ratio for your trades.

 What is the risk/reward ratio?

 The risk/reward ratio (R/R ratio or R) calculates how much risk a trader is taking for potentially how much reward.
-In other words, it shows what are the potential rewards for each $1 you risk on an investment.
+In other words, it shows what the potential rewards for each $1 you risk on an investment are.

 Now you’ve got both your entry and exit targets, which means you can calculate your risk/reward ratio.
 You do that by dividing your potential risk by your potential reward.
 The lower the ratio is, the more potential reward you’re getting per “unit” of risk.
 Let’s see how it works in practice.

 How to calculate the risk/reward ratio

 Let’s say you want to enter a long position on Bitcoin.
 You do your analysis and determine that your take profit order will be 15% from your entry price.
 At the same time, you also pose the following question.
 Where is your trade idea invalidated?
 That’s where you should set your stop-loss order.
 In this case, you decide that your invalidation point is 5% from your entry point.